Behind the Writing: “A Modern Wasteland” (Part III)

 I’d like to begin by once again saying thank you for all your kind comments and feedback.
 It has been much appreciated.
 And it keeps me wondering over and over, should I have left poetry behind in the first place?
-To the point where I have been contemplating entering The White Review‘s latest Poet’s Prize with it (alongside My To-Do List and a couple of others I’ve been thinking of writing).
+To the point where I have been contemplating entering The White Review‘s latest Poet’s Prize with it.
 Let me know if you think I should (or should not, as the case may be!)

 But let’s move onto A Modern Wasteland‘s third stave, entitled, as a continuation of the Sermon on the Mount reference, …LEST THEY TRAMPLE THEM UNDER THEIR FEET…

 III.
 LEST THEY TRAMPLE THEM UNDER THEIR FEET